-The Missouri S&T residential life housing is composed of three separate residence hall complexes, Thomas Jefferson Hall, the Residential College, and Miner Village.
-In addition, the department of residential life has leased a number of locations in the downtown area to meet demands for campus housing.
-Leased units are within close proximity to campus and are staffed and managed similar to on-campus facilities.
-The residential life department's intention in operating all of these facilities is to provide students with a living environment that is best designed to meet the academic and personal needs of the individual student.
+The residence halls at Missouri S&T are divided into 4 complexes.
+These include Thomas Jefferson Hall, University Commons, Residential Commons, and the Outer Campus Complex.
+The goal of the department of residential life is to provide students with a living environment that is best designed to meet the academic and personal needs of the individual student.
 Each residence hall complex is administered by a professional live-in resident director (RD) and is staffed by paraprofessional students called resident assistants (RAs).
 All residence hall staff members work to develop academic living environments and are trained to help students cope with the challenges associated with college.
-Their efforts are supervised by the Residential Life staff and they work closely with the counseling center staff and other members of the student affairs division.
+Their efforts are supervised by the residential life staff and they work closely with the counseling center staff and other members of the student affairs division.

-The residential life department strives to provide students with facilities and services that will best serve the lifestyle needs of Missouri S&T students.
-Various living arrangements are available to students, including quiet floors, specialized learning communities and interest area communities, upperclassmen housing, double rooms, suite-style housing, cooperative living units, and married housing.
+The department of residential life works to provide students with facilities and services that will best serve the lifestyle needs of Missouri S&T students.
 All rooms are furnished with beds, closets or wardrobes, desks and chairs.
 Students have the option of bringing personal items to give their room their own individual touch.
-Each community in Thomas Jefferson and the Residential College has its own study room and TV lounge.
+Most communities have study rooms and lounges available for resident use.
 Other facilities in the residence hall include laundry facilities, computer learning centers, meeting areas, game rooms, and vending machines, depending on the complex.

 Meals are served in dining halls located in or near each complex.
 Dining halls offer full-meal service on the weekdays and partial-meal service on the weekends when school is in session.
-Throughout the year, special meals are served to provide more variety in the cafeteria service.
+Throughout the year, special meals are served to provide more variety in the dining service.
 Several meal plans are available that can be used at all on-campus retail and dining locations.
 These plans are designed to allow students the opportunity to select the meal plan that is best tailored to meet their needs.
-Students who live in the residence halls are required to contract for one of these seven plans.
-Students who live in the university's apartments or who live off campus have the option of purchasing a dining plan if they so choose.
+Students who live in the residence halls are required to contract for one of these five plans.
+Students who live off campus have the option of purchasing a dining plan if they so choose.

 How to Apply